davidburchell/work/games/anagrams/docs/anagrams_docs.md

 ```java
 Collections.sort(dictionary, Comparator.comparing(String::length));
 ```
-*charactersRemaining* is populated with letters following the Banagrams' letter distribution
+*charactersRemaining* is populated with letters following the Bananagrams' letter distribution
 ```java
 charactersRemaining = new ArrayList<>(Arrays.asList("A", "A", "A", ...
 "J", "J", "K", "K", ...
 "Z", "Z"));
 ```